 Junior is very enthusiastic about life and will play for a long time with balls he can roll on the floor and pipe cleaners twisted into rings and mice.
 He loves to follow me around the house and when he finally tires, he will nap with me on the bed and crawl under the covers.
 He is very inquisitive and energetic.

 We love him and he has been a fun and affectionate member of our family.
 He has a great attittude towards us, our granddaughters age 9 and 7 and makes friends quickly with human visitors.

 Junior has recovered from Entropion surgery of both eyes, performed at the The Animal

 Opthamology Center.
 Entropion calls for a surgical procedure to correct the eyelashes that have turned into the skin.
 Junior came back to us to recover and that same day was running around playing with his toys.
 He had good vision for the first time in a very long time.

-He might be almost 5 but he acts like a kitten and in true Siamese fashion sticks his tongue out slightly as he walks around looking quite silly.
+He might be over five, but he acts like a kitten and in true Siamese fashion sticks his tongue out slightly as he walks around looking quite silly.